build-on-aws/content/tutorials/deploy-sam-application-composer/index.md

 We now have to add Nodejs code, so whenever the APIs are invoked they will add/list customer information from the DynamoDB table.

-Add following code in respective files :
+Add following code in respective files:

 - CreateCustomer/index.js